janjongboom/mbed-os-example-blinky-no-rtos/README.md

 # Blinky for Mbed OS 5 - without using Mbed RTOS

 This application demonstrates how to remove Mbed RTOS from an Mbed OS 5 program to save RAM and flash.

-For build instructions, see [ARMmbed/mbed-os-example-blinky](https://github.com/armmbed/mbed-os-example-blinky).
+Note that you'll lose IP networking capabilities, and the opportunity to run tests through Greentea.
+This also has effects on tickless mode and the sleep manager might not function anymore.

+Note that patching the networking libraries is possible, see [mbed-os#7956](https://github.com/ARMmbed/mbed-os/issues/7956) for some pointers.

+## How does it work?

+In `.mbedignore` folders that depend on the RTOS are excluded.
+This also means the `MBED_CONF_RTOS_PRESENT` is no longer defined.

+**Additional optimizations**

+* Disable flush of standard I/O's at exit (see `mbed_app.json`).
+* Build with newlib-nano.

 ## Application size

-Compiled with GCC 4.9.3 on a FRDM-K64F, with `NDEBUG` enabled and without serial drivers ([more info](https://developer.mbed.org/blog/entry/Optimizing-memory-usage-in-mbed-OS-52/)):
+Compiled with GCC 6 on a FRDM-K64F with [newlib-nano](https://os.mbed.com/blog/entry/Reducing-memory-usage-with-a-custom-prin/) and a release profile:

 ```
-Total Static RAM memory (data + bss): 2560 bytes
+Total Static RAM memory (data + bss): 2568 bytes
-Total Flash memory (text + data + misc): 5624 bytes
+Total Flash memory (text + data): 6320 bytes
 ```

-## Tiny profile

-Use the tiny profile to build with newlib-nano and save even more space:
+To compile with newlib-nano in release mode, build with the `tiny` profile:

 ```
 $ mbed compile --profile=./profiles/tiny.json
 ```

+## Mbed minimal printf

+UART and Serial drivers take up a lot of space.
+See [minimal-printf](https://github.com/ARMmbed/minimal-printf) for a size-optimized library.